Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.48).
+- The Tigers have the 18th-ranked team ERA across all MLB pitching staffs (4.45).

 © 2023 Data Skrive.
 All rights reserved.